Upwardfi/docs/source/includes/bank_accounts.md

 }
 ```

-This API display the balance of a user bank account.
-Highline will return the number.
+This API displays the balance of a user’s bank account.
+Highline will return the balance available within the associated account

 ### HTTP Request